XKCP/XKCP/usage-example.md

 In keyed mode, Xoodyak can do stream encryption, message authentication code (MAC) computation and authenticated encryption.

-Note that in the following examples, we will use the same `messages` array used in the above "Hashed Mode" examples.
+Note that in the following examples, we will use the same `messages` array used in the above "Hash mode" examples.

 <details open>
     <summary>Simple encryption/decryption</summary>